-Are you wondering if you can get an immediate divorce in Maryland?
+Are you wondering how long divorce may take in Maryland or if you can get an immediate divorce in Maryland?
 While there is no such thing as an “immediate divorce” in the state, we often hear potential clients ask about immediate divorce.
 People using this term may be disappointed to know that even though Maryland doesn’t require a waiting period before you may get your final divorce, an uncontested divorce usually takes approximately two to three months.

 In this blog post, we will explain the grounds for an absolute divorce in Maryland, shed light on the typical timeline for divorces, and provide insight into the factors that can affect the duration of the process.
 As the leading family law firm in Maryland, Petrelli Previtera is dedicated to helping you navigate the complexities of divorce law in Maryland.